 The test for secondary meaning is the same whether for product configuration or trade dress or trademark cases.
 See Avery Dennison Corp. v.
 Sumpton, 189 F.3d 868, 876 n.
 6 (9th Cir.1999).
 The penultimate paragraph to this instruction specifies two different burdens of persuasion as to secondary meaning.
 The burden is on the plaintiff if the mark is not registered, in which case part of the plaintiff’s burden is to show the mark is distinctive (either by being inherently distinctive or by having acquired secondary meaning), and hence protectable.
 See Self–Realization Fellowship Church v.
-Ananda, 59 F.3d 902, 910–12 (9th Cir.1995) (court found that plaintiff’s unregistered mark was descriptive and lacked secondary meaning, and therefore, was invalid).
+Ananda, 59 F.3d 902, 910-12 (9th Cir.1995) (finding that plaintiff’s unregistered mark was descriptive and lacked secondary meaning, and therefore, was invalid).
 See also Filipino Yellow Pages. v.
 Asian Journal Publications, 198 F.3d 1143, 1151–52 (9th Cir.1999).

 Failure to list actual confusion as one of the factors the jury should have considered in determining whether the plaintiff had established secondary meaning was not harmless error.
 See Adray v.
 Adry-Mart, Inc., 76 F.3d 984, 987 (9th Cir.1995).
 See also Committee for Idaho’s High Desert, Inc. v.
 Yost, 92 F.3d 814, 822-23 (9th Cir.1996) (using in a trade name dispute four factors cited in this instruction, not including the actual confusion factor).

 When a mark is not in the public domain, a showing of secondary meaning requires a mark to be associated in common thought, not merely with the thing produced, but with the source or origin of the production.
 See Maljack Productions v.
-Goodtimes Home Video Corp., 81 F.3d 881, 887 (9th Cir.1996) (where a movie title is not in the public domain, a showing of secondary meaning only requires proof that the public associates the movie title with a single source, even if anonymous); Grupo Gigante SA De CV v.
-Dallo & Co., Inc., 391 F.3d 1088, 1095–96 (9th Cir.2004) ("Secondary meaning refers to a mark’s actual ability to trigger in consumers’ minds a link between a product or service and the source of that product or service.
+Goodtimes Home Video Corp., 81 F.3d 881, 887 (9th Cir.1996) (holding that when movie title is not in public domain, showing of secondary meaning only requires proof that public associates movie title with single source, even if anonymous); Grupo Gigante SA De CV v.
+Dallo & Co., Inc., 391 F.3d 1088, 1095-96 (9th Cir.2004) ("Secondary meaning refers to a mark’s actual ability to trigger in consumers’ minds a link between a product or service and the source of that product or service.
 That is, a mark has secondary meaning ‘when, in the minds of the public, the primary significance of a mark is to identify the source of the product rather than the product itself.’
-Determining whether a mark has secondary meaning requires taking into account at least seven considerations…") (quoting Wal-Mart Stores, Inc. v.
+Determining whether a mark has secondary meaning requires taking into account at least seven considerations") (quoting Wal-Mart Stores, Inc. v.
 Samara Bros., Inc., 529 U.S. 205, 211 (2000)).
 "While evidence of a manufacturer’s sales, advertising and promotional activities may be relevant in determining secondary meaning, the true test of secondary meaning is the effectiveness of this effort to create it. " International Jensen v.
 Metrosound U.S.A., 4 F.3d 819, 824–25 (9th Cir.1993) (citation omitted).